Learning about subtraction starts in the very first year of primary school and is developed right the way through to Year 6.

 Teach your child subtraction is a downloadable, printable eBook, available for £4.99.

-Number lines, the counting on method and 'borrowing' numbers are all covered in our guide to subtraction, a complete overview of what your child will be taught about 'taking away' numbers at school
+Number lines, the counting on method and 'borrowing' numbers are all covered in our parents' guide to subtraction, a complete overview of what your child will be taught about 'taking away' numbers at primary school.

 Maths is a core skill within the primary national curriculum.
 As we use maths every day, it is also a vital skill for life.
 But, some of us still dread our child coming home and asking for help with their maths homework, as learning methods and terminology are sometimes different from how we were taught.